SAP-samples/cloud-commerce-sample-setup/README.md

 - [1905-datahub](https://github.com/SAP-samples/cloud-commerce-sample-setup/tree/1905-datahub): This branch contains the contents from master in additional to configuration files used for Data Hub.
 Data Hub is an add-on purchase for Commerce Cloud.
 - [1905-spartacus](https://github.com/SAP-samples/cloud-commerce-sample-setup/tree/1905-spartacus): This branch contains the configuration necessary to use Commerce Cloud with the Spartacus JavaScript storefront.

+### Clone Repository

+Clone the sample repository ([instructions can be found here](https://help.github.com/articles/cloning-a-repository/)).
+The files are copied to your local machine.

+### Default Folder Structure
 The following folders and files are included in the sample repository.

 Root level